 Tuckenhay is only 5 miles inland from Dartmouth and 3 from the market town of Totnes.
 Village shop 3½ miles.
 Riverside inn and restaurant within walking distance.

 Each of the cottages has been individually styled to offer comfortable and spacious accommodation.
 Great care has been taken to retain the feel of the original buildings and extensive use has been made of traditional materials.
 Most have garden, terrace or patio.
 Individual cottage details are shown on the following pages.

 Many cottages have more than one bathroom and some have an en-suite bathroom to every bedroom.
 Kitchens are comprehensively equipped: most have dishwashers and all have microwave cookers.

 Couples and honeymooners will feel snug and comfortable in the small cottages: Mill Leat, Mill Stream and Mill Spring.
 Families can spread out in Papermaker’s or Turbine Cottages, while Mill Lodge, Edgecombe Barn and Tuckenhay Mill House will sleep larger parties in comfort.
 Of course, combinations of cottages can accommodate bigger gatherings of family or friends.

-- Open fire – initial fuel included October-May
+- wood-burning stove – initial fuel included October-May

 - Two cots